marc2k3/foo_playcount_2003/docs/index.md

 	![text display](images/playcount-2003-text-display.png)

 Ratings and loved values are set via the context menu for any playlist/library selection.

+### Added
+`Added` times are generated automatically for `Media Library` items only.
+This happens when `foobar2000` starts or when new library items are added.
+If you clear data via the context menu, the `Added` field will remain empty until the next restart or the next play or import.

-The last thing in common is the ability to change the `Added` date via the context menu.
-Selecting this option will open an input box where you can update it using any valid date/time string in `YYYY-MM-DD HH:MM:SS` format.
+`Added` dates can be edited via the context menu.
+Selecting this option will open an edit dialog where you can update it using any valid date/time string in `YYYY-MM-DD HH:MM:SS` format.
+The component will not check if selection items belong to the library when writing.

 !!! note
-	Strictly speaking, the earliest supported value is `1970-01-01 00:00:01`.
+	Strictly speaking, the earliest supported date/time is `1970-01-01 00:00:01`.
 As Unix timestamps are used internally, zero is reserved for indicating not set.
 The latest value is some time in the year 2106 because 32bit unsigned integers are used for storage.

-!!! note
-	`Added` times are generated automatically for `Media Library` items only.
-This happens when `foobar2000` starts or when new library items are added.
-If you clear data via the context menu, the `Added` field will remain empty until the next restart or the next play or import.

 ## Simple mode
 !!! note